 Virtual search tool for fashion| London | 2011

-Snap Fashion was invented and developed by 27-year-old Jenny Griffiths, a Computer Science graduate with a love for fashion.
-She created a tool which allows consumers, influencers and retailers to simply take a picture of a piece of clothing or look they love to find dupes.
+Snap Fashion was invented and developed by tech visionary Jenny Griffiths, a Computer Science graduate with a love for fashion.
+She created a tool that allows consumers, influencers, and retailers to simply take a picture of a piece of clothing or look they love to find dupes.
 The website and app scan hundreds of thousands of items from over 250 online and high-street retailers to put forward look-alike items, allowing users to find the perfect match both in terms of aesthetics and price point.

 The app allows you to make purchases directly, or to save items you like the look of to get alerts on when it goes on sale.
 It's an inventive way of bringing fashion back to its routes of being visual and allows consumers to harness the power of tech to find the perfect product at the click of a button.
 Learn more about the brand and keep up with Snap Fashion on Twitter and Facebook.